Sannidhi01/MindfulAI/README.md

 2. **Chatbot Interaction** – Users can converse with the AI, which detects sentiment in real-time.
 3. **Diary Entries** – Daily logs are analyzed for sentiment and emotional trends.
 4. **Psychometric Assessment** – Personality quiz and clustering classify users into mental health profiles.
 5. **Recommendations** – Tailored suggestions are generated based on mood trends and psychometric results.

+---

+✨ Key Benefits

+24/7 emotional support

+Privacy-first design

+Personalized insights

+Simple and intuitive interface

+Improves awareness of emotional patterns